SegataLab/viromeqc/README.md

                         (default: human)
   --bowtie2_path BOWTIE2_PATH
-                        Full path to the bowtie2 command to use, deafult assumes that 'bowtie2 is present in the system path (default: bowtie2) --diamond_path DIAMOND_PATH
+                        Full path to the bowtie2 command to use, deafult assumes that bowtie2 is present in the system path (default: bowtie2) --diamond_path DIAMOND_PATH
-                        Full path to the diamond command to use, deafult assumes that 'diamond is present in the system path (default: diamond)
+                        Full path to the diamond command to use, deafult assumes that diamond is present in the system path (default: diamond)
   --version             Prints version informations (default: False) --install             Downloads database files (default: False)